Milton, Staffordshire: Railway

 The opening of the railway from Milton to Cheddleton in 1867 (part of the North Staffordshire Railway) extended Milton's transport infrastructure and provided the village with a local station.
 Part of the platform of Milton railway station still remains, as do the original tracks, running adjacent to the Caldon Canal.

+Economy

+Allied Insulators, on Leek New Road, was a main manufacturer of insulating bushings for electricity pylons and switchgear in substations.
+It was known as electrical porcelain.